 Techniques and Methods Used in the Study of Maritime Accidents

-After a maritime accident, a successful investigation, is the one that will find the causes roots of the accident which is accompanied by valuable teaching for maritime safety and lessons to be learned.
-For these reasons, the team of investigators must be methodical and insightful, and must use all necessary and possible means; efficient use of data.
-There is also the mastery of data analysis techniques and its importance in the interpretation of collected data and the realization of plausible sequences of events.
-In this context, several investigations carried out superficially did not lead to the root causes, which is explained by the redundancy of the same consequences under different scenarios.
+After a maritime accident, a successful investigation is the one that will find the root causes contributing to the accident.
+This would provide valuable teaching for maritime safety and lessons to be learned.
+For these reasons, the team of investigation must be methodical and insightful and must use all the necessary and possible means for efficient use of data.
+Data analysis techniques are of prime importance in the interpretation of the collected data and the realization of plausible sequences of events.
+Investigations carried out superficially do not lead to the root causes.
+We can see that through the redundancy of the same consequences under different scenarios.
 However, the responsible factors remain unidentified.
-In this article we will present some techniques and methods used for the study of accidents.
+In this article, we will present some techniques and methods used for the study of accidents.

 Text Mining Method

-This is a method of extracting important information from survey report texts to establish causal links to corresponding concepts (eg electrical fault -blackout); this method allows the concentration of the data and put them in relation with the major accident concepts.
+It consists of extracting important information from documents and report texts to establish causal links to corresponding concepts (eg electrical fault -blackout).
+This method allows the concentration of the data and put them in relation to the major accident concepts.

-Analytical techniques differ from one investigating agency to another, as some offices develop their own technique: the case of the office "American Bureau of Shipping" and one type of accident to another depending on the factors to be analyzed (human, organizational and technical).
+Analytical techniques differ from one investigation officer to another.
+Some offices develop their own.
+The choice of the appropriate method depends on the type of accident and the factors to be analyzed (human, organizational and technical).
 One can even find the use of several techniques in the same accident.
-It depends on the size of the accident and the complexity of interaction between the factors involved.
+It also depends on the size of the accident and the complexity of interaction between the factors involved.

-The model represents a metaphor for illustrating the systemic model proposed by Reason in which the mechanisms that lead to an accident are represented.
-According to Reason the genesis of an accident is very complicated, we very often discover its origin in the managerial layers and direction of a given structure.
-Accidents are therefore not the result of a single cause usually located at the operational level, but very often the consequence of a succession and combination of causes that have their origins both at the sharp-end and blunt-end levels that lead to an accident.
+The model represents a metaphor for illustrating the systemic model of the acciddent causation.
+It was proposed by Reason to explain the mechanisms that lead to an accident.
+According to Reason, the genesis of an accident is very complicated, and we very often discover its origin in the managerial layers of a given structure.
+Accidents are therefore not the result of a single cause usually located at the operational level, but very often the consequence of succession and a combination of causes that have their origins both at the sharp-end and blunt-end levels that lead to an accident.

 This model goes beyond the immediate causes of the accident that are found in the Sharp-end.
-It provides for the identification of "latent conditions" (holes in gruyere slices) at the blunt-end level and which may contribute to accidents when they combine with one or more failure (s) located at sharp end.
+It offers the identification of "latent conditions" (holes in gruyere slices) at the blunt-end level and which may contribute to accidents when they are combined with one or more failure (s) located at the sharp end.
 Reason also introduced the concept of "In-depth defense barriers".
-Always from a metaphorical point of view, these defenses are represented by slices of Gruyere, are located at all levels of a given system (individual, local, managerial and organizational).
-These barriers have the function of preventing, seeing and limiting the propagation of the accidental sequence, and consequently the occurrence of an accident.
-For that, according to this model, the reinforcement of the barriers of defense (to fill the holes of gruyere) of a given system has a direct effect on the occurrence of an accident.
+Always from a metaphorical point of view, these defenses are represented by slices of Gruyere and are located at all levels of a given system (individual, local, managerial and organizational).
+These barriers have the function of preventing, recovering, mitigating, and limiting the propagation of the accidental sequence, and consequently the occurrence of an accident.
+For that, according to this model, the reinforcement of barriers (to fill the holes of gruyere) of a given system has a direct effect on the occurrence of an accident.
 Moreover, the combination of a set of latent conditions (erroneous decisions, poorly defined development strategy, unsuitable safety policy, etc.) and active failures (risky acts, technical failures, etc.) generates an accidental trajectory leading to an accident.

 Failure Modes and Effect Analysis (FMEA)

 This method has been developed to evaluate the reliability of hardware systems.
-Objectively, the method consists in validating a design of a given piece of equipment by enumerating all the causes of possible failures and the behavior of the system for each case.
+The method consists of validating a design of a given piece of equipment by enumerating all the causes of possible failures and the behavior of the system for each stage.
 The disadvantage of this method lies in the analysis of each cause separately.
 Therefore, a complex system must be divided into units with the impossibility of detecting the links between common causes.

 Model STAMP from Leverson - 2004

-The Systems Accident Model and Processes (STAMP) model is a technique that takes into account the technical part in its two (02) hardware and software components, combined with organizational and human factors.
-All forms a complex system.
-Leverson's approach is that the accident doesn’t arise from a failure of an isolated component but from the impossibility of rejection of this disturbance by the entire system through proper manipulation of safety parameters.
-In this vision, safety is considered a control problem and not a static one.
+The Systems Accident Model and Processes (STAMP) model is a technique that takes into account the technical part in its two (02) parts (i.e., hardware and software components) combined with organizational and human factors.
+Leverson's approach suggests that the accident does ar not from a failure of an isolated component but from the impossibility of rejection of this disturbance by the entire system through proper manipulation of safety parameters.
+In this vision, safety is considered a control dynamic problem and not a static system.

-This technique is Simple, basic and applicable in all types of accidents, is to establish the sequence of events by answering the five (05) questions (When, Where, Why, What, Who).
-It is effective for technical failures and limited accidents.
+This technique is Simple, basic and applicable in all types of accidents.
+It establishes the sequence of events by answering the five (05) questions (When, Where, Why, What, Who).
+It is effective for technical failures and simple accidents.
 Used to detect root causes, but based on the investigator's experience with non-use of logic gates.

 CFC Causal Factor Mapping Technique

-It consists in combining the use of the chronological sequence and the logic of causality ,by attributing to each event its temporal framework.
+It consists of combining the use of the chronological sequence and the logic of causality by attributing to each event its temporal framework.
 For the construction of cartography the technique proposes the reverse timing starting from the event of the major accident.

 - Fault Tree Analysis (FTA)

-A technique based on a logic diagram (use of AND and OR gates) to identify the causal relationships between system failure and hazards and undesirable or dangerous events.
-It is mainly used in the analysis of electromechanical systems.
+It is a technique based on a logic diagram (use of AND and OR gates) to identify the causal relationships between system failure and hazards and the related undesirable events.
+It is largely used in the analysis of electromechanical systems.